ajschumacher/trivial-trunk/README.md

 trivial-trunk
 =============

-This tiny site interoperates with trivial-leaf https://github.com/ajschumacher/trivial-leaf
+This tiny site interoperates with trivial-leaf: https://github.com/ajschumacher/trivial-leaf

-and is served live on Google App Engine http://trivial-trunk.appspot.com/
+and is served live on Google App Engine: http://trivial-trunk.appspot.com/